The User Testing Field Guide

 However, if you’re entering into new markets, designing for a new persona, or you’ve created a brand new product to bring to market and your users have no idea who you are (yet), recruiting prospective users is the best approach.

-Each has its pros and cons, but regardless of approach, segmenting particpants by attributes or demographics is key.
+Each has its pros and cons, but regardless of approach, segmenting participants by attributes or demographics is key.

 Recruitment tips